 윤 = Yun

 Put them together and you’ve got “Yun MinJi”.

 You will definitely see variations on how Korean names are spelled in Romanized Korean, but that’s how it’s done according to the Romanization rules.

-Remember, the easiest way to pronounce Korean names is to learn Hangul!Find this helpful?
+Have you encountered any Korean names you thought were particularly hard to pronounce?
+Tell us in the comments below.
+Remember, the easiest way to pronounce Korean names is to learn Hangeul!Find this helpful?
 Share with your friends.
 They'll thank you for it!